adobe/helix-dockerimage/README.md

+## DEPRECATED ⚠️ - This image is no longer maintained.

 # Custom Docker Images for OpenWhisk

 OpenWhisk comes with a one megabyte limit for function ZIP files.
 This can be a too harsh limit for many practical purposes.
 In addition, the Node 6 action comes with a long list of pre-packaged depdendencies, including some of the most popular NPM packages.
 The newer Node 8 action does not include any pre-packaged dependencies, which means we are forced to trade-off between using a modern Node version or having access to useful packages.